STARTBODY

 Globalization and the increasing demand for English speaking professionals all over the world, especially in emerging regions, has brought about a new, steadily growing sector: English as a Second Language (ESL).
 An ESL teacher is, therefore, an educator who works with English Language Learners (ELLs) whose native language is not English.
 The goal of the ESL teacher is to help the students reach a certain level of fluency in English, on both a spoken and written level.
 ESL educators are not to be confused with foreign language teachers.
 ESL teachers do not share the same native language and are specifically trained to offer explanations and directed teaching methods to non-English speakers.
 This teaching style is mainly focused on repetition, drills, demonstrations, and visuals. ...
 [Read more]

-How much can I earn teaching English in Vietnam? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL
+How much can I earn teaching English in Hungary? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL

 More results for: Which Countries Pay Teachers The Most